IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 | tags          | *text* | Tags containing additional metadata about the message.         |
 +---------------+--------+----------------------------------------------------------------+

-.. note:: Currently mmfs logs will be stored in the syslog index (due to similarity of the data mapping).
+.. note:: Currently mmfs and CAST logs will be stored in the syslog index (due to similarity of the data mapping).

 ..
 TODO: Should mmfs log inhabit the same index?
 The data has a 1:1 parity.
-..
-TODO: Review Cumulus Swtich, not sure what the logs look like by default.

 cast-log-mellanox-event
 ^^^^^^^^^^^^^^^^^^^^^^^